cyanidesugar/docs/doc_posts/_commands-variable/introduction.md

 All variables inside Receiver are global and get deleted every time you close or reset Receiver.\
 Variables are not unique to a button that created them and any button/deck can access them.

-{% include alert.html text="Press Tab in the main screen of the Receiver to view all the existing variables." type="info" %}
+{% include alert.html text="Press Tab in the main screen of the Receiver to view all your existing buttons.
+Click on the eye icon to expand the contents of the button and view the variables related to the button." type="info" %}